-Retired U.S. Marine Corps General James “Mad Dog” Mattis will be President-Elect Donald Trump‘s nominee as Secretary of Defense, Trumpnhimself announced in Cincinnati.
+Retired U.S. Marine Corps General James “Mad Dog” Mattis is President Donald Trump‘s Secretary of Defense.
 Mattis, who has only been retired for three years, was also floated as a possible Vice Presidential pick before Trump chose Indiana Governor Mike Pence instead.

 After a life in the military, Mattis has been critical of President Barack Obama‘s Iran Nuclear deal, as has Trump, but has stressed the importance of working with U.S. allies in the Middle East.
 The 66-year-old, who has also been nicknamed “Warrior Monk,” has also been critical of the U.S.’ relationship with Israel.

 Here’s a look at how Mattis stands on several key issues that will likely be brought up during his potential tenure as head of the Pentagon.

 1. Mattis Said the U.S. Pays a ‘Price’ by Being Seen as ‘Biased in Support of Israel’ & Warned of Apartheid in Israel

 In 2010, Mattis replaced David Petraeus as commander of U.S. Central Command, overseeing all military activity in the Middle East.
 Obama nominated him for the position and he was confirmed by the Senate Armed Services Committee.
 This was the last position he held before retiring from the Marine Corps in May 2013.